-WORLD HISTORY & CULTURE (Year - 1 Cr) CHW1100
+WORLD HISTORY & CULTURE (Year - 1 Cr)

+CHW1100

 This course examines the development and dynamics of human experience through such themes as migration, imperialism, trade, exchanges, and transfers.
 This course provides a foundation and a rationale for active participation in our global community.
 It examines diverse perspectives, encourages diverse interpretations and historical empathy, and explores global conflict and cooperation.
 This course engages students in historical inquiry focusing on the historic, technologic, socio-political, geographic, and economic development of past and contemporary civilizations.
 Students examine decisions, events, and ideas of the past to make informed judgments on contemporary issues, decisions, and events.
-Required for Grade 11.
+Required for gr 11 (Class of 2026 and later) and gr 9 (Class of 2024 and 2025)